 The lentils that I use in my recipe of Adai are chana dal (split, husked Bengal gram), urad dal (split, husked black gram and tuvar dal (split, husked pigeon pea lentils).

-If you ask me, I would prefer the Adai Dosa many a times over the regular plain Dosa when it comes to the health factor.
+If you ask me, I would prefer the Adai Dosa many a times over the regular plain or sada Dosa when it comes to the health factor.
 Yes, the usual rice batter dosas are more convenient since the number of ingredients in it are less as compared to the Adai Recipe.
 But still, when it comes to being nutritious, the Adai wins hands down!

 Also, with my Adai Recipe, it is quite easier to make this particular dosa as well as it is quite a hassle-free recipe.
 Although, there’s still some time that goes in soaking the rice and lentils, but it is still faster than making the traditional dosa batter.

 Adai Dosa is usually served with jaggery, white unsalted butter, idli-dosa podi or Avial.
 Even a tomato chutney or coconut chutney accompanies it well.

 There are plenty of reasons as to why you must try the Adai Recipe.
 However, here are some of the ones that work for me:

 - First and foremost, it is supremely tasty and barring the soaking and the grinding bit, making it is very easy too.
 Rice and lentils are soaked and then ground to a slightly coarse batter.
 Also, unlike a basic dosa, you don’t need to ferment the batter.
 However, allow the batter to rest for about 1 to 2 hours as this helps in giving the Adai a better taste and texture.